shaunihowe/freda/README.md

-# freda
+# Freda Chess - By Shaun Howe

-Freda Chess Engine
+A complete rewrite of my chess engine Puca using bitboards.